The Church of Jesus Christ of Latter-day Saints in Mongolia: Humanitarian work

-In addition to the missionaries sent to improve Mongolia's higher education, the church has provided humanitarian support.
-In 1996, church-sponsored humanitarian projects included the support of the Mongolian Scout Association, training of professional accountants, cold weather housing, teaching English, and relief for victims of grass fires.
+In addition to the missionaries sent to improve Mongolia's higher education, the Church has provided humanitarian support.
+In 1996, Church-sponsored humanitarian projects included the support of the Mongolian Scout Association, training of professional accountants, cold weather housing, teaching English, and relief for victims of grass fires.
 In the year 2000, after a severe dzud followed by a harsh drought, Mongolian government leaders requested international assistance.
-In response, the LDS Church sent three shipping containers of clothing and quilts, in addition to 8,000 food boxes.
-The church has provided medical equipment and supplies and training for hospitals and individuals, implemented several clean water projects, implemented programs to help people struggling with drug and alcohol addictions, job training, education, as well as several other humanitarian service projects.
-The LDS Church continued to provide donations and other services in during the COVID-19 pandemic.
-In addition to church-run service projects, members and missionaries are encouraged to do additional volunteer work within their communities.
+In response, the Church sent three shipping containers of clothing and quilts, in addition to 8,000 food boxes.
+The Church has provided medical equipment and supplies and training for hospitals and individuals, implemented several clean water projects, implemented programs to help people struggling with drug and alcohol addictions, job training, education, as well as several other humanitarian service projects.
+The Church continued to provide donations and other services during the COVID-19 pandemic.

 Stakes

-As of February 2023, 2 stakes and a district existed in Mongolia:
+As of May 2025, 2 stakes and a district existed in Mongolia: